Bin-Cao/TCLRmodel/README.md

         if tol_1 = 1, there is no constraints on value of feature 'feature_name1';
         example: tolerance_list = [['feature_name1',0.2],['feature_name2',0.1]].

+:param gpl_dummyfea: dummy features in gpleran regression, default is null
+        list shape in one dimension, viz., ['feature_name1','feature_name2',...] dummy features : 'feature_name1','feature_name2',... are not used anymore in gpleran regression

 :param minsize : a int number (default=3), minimum unique values for linear features of data on each leaf.

 :param threshold : a float (default=0.9), less than or equal to 1, default 0.95 for PearsonR.